zheHT/ResolveMesh/README.md

 - **Webhook URL**: `https://unemployed.app.n8n.cloud/webhook-test/userComplaint`
 - **Method**: POST
 - **Payload**: Accepts form data with fields like `platform`, `account_id`, `transactionId`, `summary`, `details`, and file attachments
-- **Action**: Forwards structured complaint data to the backend for processing
+- **Action**: Forwards structured complaint data to the backend for processing via ngrok

+**Important Note**: Replace `http://localhost:8000` with your ngrok public URL (obtained from step 4 of setup) in all n8n API calls to your backend endpoints.

 Both triggers route to the backend's `/redact` endpoint, which initiates "The Guardian" agent to sanitize PII and create the initial case record in Supabase.